kenichi/angelo/README.md

 ### Contributing

-YES, HAVE SOME

-* :fork_and_knife: Fork this repo, make changes, send PR!
+YES, HAVE SOME - Fork this repo, make changes, send PR!
-* :shipit: if Good stuff?

 ### License